cpragadeesh/codeforces-cli/README.md

       `cfcli test 608a.cpp -c g++`

-Get more usage info by using the -h tag
+Get more usage info by using the -h option

     `cfcli -h`